ArchieMeng/archiemeng.github.io/content/post/build-your-own-deb-repo-with-github/index.md

         uses: actions/deploy-pages@v4
 ```

-This section uses the releng build tool provided by Droidian (which I later discovered is part of the gbp/Git Build Package toolchain) for packaging.
+This section uses the `releng` build tool provided by Droidian (which I later discovered is part of the gbp/Git Build Package toolchain) for packaging.
 For regular Debian packages, you can also use `dpkg-buildpackage` directly.
+The major difference between these two methods is that, `releng` will use git informations as version name while `dpkg-buildpacakge` will strictly follow the version name recorded in `debian/changelog`.
 Signing during this stage is optional since packages will be signed together during repository import stage.

 ```yaml
 - name: Generate files for Github Page of this repo